APPLE: Attribute-Preserving Pseudo-Labeling for Diffusion-Based Face Swapping: Introduction

 Early face swapping approaches~\citep{chen2020simswap, zhu2021one_megafs, wang2021hififace, gao2021information_infoswap, yuan2023reliableswap} primarily adopt GAN-based methods~\cite{goodfellow2014generative}, leveraging the generative capability of GANs to perform identity replacement through facial editing.
 However, these models typically rely on two conflicting objectives: an identity loss that enforces source identity transfer, and reconstruction or attribute-related losses that encourage target attribute preservation.
 Such indirect and competing supervision makes GAN training unstable and requires extensive hyperparameter tuning, often resulting in copy-and-paste-like artifacts and visually unnatural outputs~\cite{ye2025dreamid,shao2025vividface}.

-Recently, the strong generative priors of diffusion models~\citep{ho2020ddpm, rombach2022high, esser2024scaling, flux2024} have driven significant progress in various image synthesis tasks, providing high-quality synthesis, precise conditional control, and reliable training stability.
-Motivated by these advantages, diffusion-based face-swapping methods~\citep{zhao2023diffswap, han2024faceadapter, yu2025reface} formulate face swapping as conditional inpainting, where the target facial region is masked and re-synthesized, resulting in significantly improved visual fidelity.
-However, this masked conditioning removes crucial cues such as lighting, skin tone, makeup, and subtle expression dynamics, as shown in Fig.~\ref{fig:condition_comparison}.
-Consequently, even with auxiliary attribute information like 3DMM~\citep{blanz2023morphable_3dmm} landmarks or CLIP~\citep{radford2021learning} features, existing models often fail to generate target-aligned attributes, due to the absence of explicit supervision.
+Recently, the strong generative priors of diffusion models \citep{ho2020ddpm, rombach2022high, esser2024scaling, flux2024} have driven significant progress in various image synthesis tasks, providing high-quality synthesis, precise conditional control, and reliable training stability.
+Motivated by these advantages, diffusion-based face-swapping methods \citep{zhao2023diffswap, han2024faceadapter, yu2025reface} formulate the task as conditional inpainting.
+Under this proxy training objective, the model is trained to reconstruct the original clean target image from its masked version, given a source image of the same identity but with different attributes.
+However, this masked conditioning removes crucial cues from the target, such as lighting, skin tone, makeup, and subtle expression dynamics.
+Consequently, even with auxiliary attribute information like 3DMM \citep{blanz2023morphable_3dmm} landmarks or CLIP \citep{radford2021learning} features, existing models often fail to preserve target-specific attributes during face swapping.

-To address these issues, we propose \textbf{\ourframework} (\textbf{A}ttribute-\textbf{P}reserving \textbf{P}seudo-\textbf{L}ab\textbf{e}ling) for robust diffuion-based face swapping.
-The core idea is to train a teacher model to generate high-quality pseudo-labels aligned with the target’s visual attributes, and then use these pseudo-labels as explicit supervision that guides the student model toward more consistent identity transfer and attribute preservation.
-While several works~\citep{huang2024identity_cscs, yuan2023reliableswap, ye2025dreamid} also adopt pseudo-label concepts, they typically construct pseudo-labels using existing GAN-based models, whose outputs often suffer from noise artifacts, weak attribute alignment, and limited photorealism, making them unreliable for diffusion model training.
-Effective supervision requires strong attribute consistency between the pseudo target and the ground-truth target, since mismatches in pose, lighting, or expression can introduce conflicting training signals and ultimately degrade both identity accuracy and attribute fidelity.
+To address the issue of misaligned attributes, we propose \textbf{\ourframework} (\textbf{A}ttribute-\textbf{P}reserving \textbf{P}seudo-\textbf{L}ab\textbf{e}ling), a fully diffusion-based teacher–student framework for attribute-preserving face swapping.
+The core idea is to train a teacher model to generate high-quality pseudo-labels aligned with the target’s visual attributes and use them as conditioning inputs for the student.
+Unlike conventional inpainting-based methods that rely on masked conditions, the student is conditioned on clean, unmasked pseudo-labels that provide richer attribute cues and is supervised under a direct image-editing objective to reconstruct the original target image, thereby achieving high-fidelity attribute preservation.